JasperDeasey/WhistlerAlerts.ca/README.md

 On a local host, the app works just as I hoped it would, and I am even more pround of putting up my first website!

 ### Future
-Currently, the data is held in JSON files; however, adding an SQL database would be a nice addition I have time.
+Currently, the data is held in JSON files; however, adding an SQL database would be a nice addition if I have time.
 Also, I didn't make it very future-proof.
 It requires manual changes to update it every month, and automating these will be necessary if the user base becomes big enough.